Chinese company says coronavirus vaccine ready by early 2021 - Up News Info

 SinoVac received that approval in June along with SinoPharm and CanSino, and was able to provide tens of thousands of doses of CoronaVac to Beijing’s municipal government, Yin said.

 SinoVac employees qualified for emergency use of the vaccine because an outbreak inside the company would cripple its ability to develop a vaccine, he said.
-About 90 per cent of the company’s staff have received it.
+About 90% of the company’s staff have received it.

+“We are confident that our research of the COVI-19 vaccines can meet the standards of the U.S. and EU countries,” Yin said.